alexharri/website/posts/planes.md

 Earlier, we covered projecting a point onto a plane along the plane's normal.

-However, it is generally more useful to be able to project a point onto a plane along an arbitrary direction described by a normal $\vec{n}$.
+However, it is generally more useful to be able to project a point onto a plane along an arbitrary direction described by a normal $\vec{n_l}$.
 Doing that boils down to finding the point of intersection for a line and a plane.

 <Scene scene="project-point-onto-plane" height={420} yOffset={-1} usesVariables />

-The line will be composed of the point $x$ and normal $\vec{n}$.
-Our goal will be to find a distance $D$ that $x$ needs to travel along $\vec{n}$ such that it lies on the plane.
+The line will be composed of the point $p_l$ and normal $\vec{n_l}$, while the plane—given in constant-normal form—has a normal $\vec{n_p}$ and a distance $d_p$.

+Our goal will be to find a distance $D$ that $p_l$ needs to travel along $\vec{n_l}$ such that it lies on the plane.
 But first, we'll need to check if the line will intersect the plane at all, which we know how to do:

 ```cs
 Vector3 LinePlaneIntersection(Line line, Plane plane) {